 Stan Bowen spent the entire war in the U.S. Navy as a pharmacist’s mate, first in the operation at Tarawa, then Saipan and Tinian.
 His duties thus placed him in the thick of some of the Pacific’s worst combat, yet instead of fighting the Japanese, he braved bullets and bombs to tend to the wounded and dying.

 Following the war, Bowen became a successful insurance executive before retiring.
 From his home in Laguna Beach, Calif., Bowen took time from his thrice-weekly golf matches to reminisce about his time in the Pacific, especially during the brutal three-day slugfest at Tarawa, with author, John Wukovits.
-Some of the following material is included in Wukovits’s forthcoming book, One Square Mile of Hell: The Battle for Tarawa, which New American Library is publishing this summer.
+Some of the following material is included in Wukovits’s book, One Square Mile of Hell: The Battle for Tarawa, from New American Library.

 Where and when were you born?

 Stan Bowen: I was born January 30, 1923, in Los Angeles.